scagle/Compression_Tests/README.md

 # Compression_Tests
-Used to test sensor compression techniques
+Used to test sensor compression techniques in python